Governor announces 3 additional presumptive positive coronavirus cases in Arkansas, state total presumptive cases now 9

-LITTLE ROCK, Ark.- Governor Asa Hutchinson announced Friday there are three additional presumptive positive cases in Arkansas.
+LITTLE ROCK, Ark.
+(KARK) – Governor Asa Hutchinson announced Friday there are three additional presumptive positive cases in Arkansas.
 That brings the total of presumptive positive cases in the state to nine.

 According to the governor, two of the three new presumptive positive cases are a couple and the other is of unknown origin.
 The governor said the case of unknown origin is of concern.